 No previous knowledge is needed, this chapter explains how important it is to understand how laws and licensing can affect your project.

 This chapter was written using American English, in which the word license is a noun and a verb.
-With British English, however, licence is a noun (as in, to issue a licence), while license is a verb (as in, they licensed the event).
+With British English, however, license is a noun (as in, to issue a license), while license is a verb (as in, they licensed the event).

 It is important to consider that copyright, licenses, and patents are all legal concepts.
 As such, they are subject to what the law prescribes, which may change over time and space.
-This change is not only that one of the laws is changing over time, but it changes over space: depending on jurisdiction and enforcement.
 Simply put, different countries have different laws, and follow different procedures with regard to enforcing them.
 The content provided here is broadly based on American and European law and legal traditions.
 It might not be applicable - might even be contra indicated - or relevant in your particular context.
-While things like the Berne Convention have sought to harmonize copyright enforcement, the real world is a messy place.
+However most nations are signatories to international treaty agreements which somewhat harmonise these laws notably the Berne Convention, the TRIPS Agreement, and others under the World Intellectual Property Organization (WIPO).
+Whilst international efforts have sought to harmonize copyright enforcement, the real world is a messy place.

 Good legal advice is timely, specific, and given by an expert; this chapter is none of these.
-It was written by an engineer, not by a lawyer, and it is a heavily simplified overview of a very complex field.
+It was written by engineers & scientists, not by lawyers, and it is a heavily simplified overview of a very complex field.
 The intent is to give you an overview of the basics so that you will know when to check whether something you want to do has potential legal ramifications.
 Do not make any important decisions based solely on the contents of this chapter.

 So do not take the descriptions provided or viewpoints shared as legal advice, they are not that.
 This document is not intended to be used in that manner.
 Consult a legal expert to provide actual legal advice for your case.